mawfia/Jets2/README.md

 GENERAL USAGE NOTES:
 --------------------
 This was my first Spring/MVC CRUD project designed, built, and deployed to cloud services from scratch and in five days.
-It is a revist of of my original Jets project, but in concept only.
+It is a revisit of of my original Jets project, but in concept only.
 All design and logic were independent of the original project.

 -The purpose of Jets2 is to provide a user the ability to store aircraft information through creation, reading, updating and removal of aircraft in their inventory.